yuvalmGS/gigaspaces-wiki-jekyll/xap97common/global-http-session-sharing.markdown

 - **Atomic HTTP request** session access support - multiple requests for the session attributes within the same HTTP request will be served without performing any remote calls.
 Master session copy will be updated when the HTTP request will be completed.

-# Using GigaSpaces Global HTTP Session Sharing with your Application
+# Global HTTP Session Sharing with your Application

 You simply need to configure your web application to use the Shiro session manager  with GigaSpaces, deploy the GigaSpaces in-memory data grid (IMDG) and its WAN Gateway in each data center and deploy your web application.
 That's it!